Spicy Pumpkin Soup

 - 1/2 teaspoon ground coriander

-*To make pumpkin purée, cut a sugar pumpkin in half, scoop out the seeds and stringy stuff, lie face down on a tin-foil lined baking pan.
+*To make pumpkin purée, cut a sugar pumpkin in half, scoop out the seeds and stringy stuff, lay face down on a tin-foil lined baking pan.
 Bake at 350°F until soft, about 45 min to an hour.
 Cool, scoop out the flesh.
+Purée in food processor.
 Freeze whatever you don't use for future use.

-2 Add pumpkin and 5 cups of chicken broth; blend well.
-Bring to a boil and reduce heat, simmer for 10 to 15 minutes.
+Increase heat to high.
+Bring to a boil and reduce heat to low, cover and simmer for 10 to 15 minutes.

 3 Purée soup: Remove bay leaves.
 Use an immersion blender to purée the soup.

 4 Stir in cream: Right before serving, stir in the cream.
 Add black pepper and adjust seasonings to taste.
 Add more salt if necessary.